saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-23-Installing-Ubuntu-22.04-on-a-mirrored-RAID-1-and-encrypted-BTRFS-root-filesystem.md

 The resulting setup is:

 - Disk A: EFI, boot (BTRFS), encrypted swap, encrypted BTRFS root and home subvolumes
-- Disk B: mirrors of the two BTRFS volumes
+- Disk B: Clone of EFI, mirrors of the two BTRFS volumes

-The EFI is not currently mirrored; the article will be updated in the near future with further improvements.

-Note that for simplicity, on Disk B:

-- corresponding to the EFI partition, an empty partition is created
-- the Btrfs encrypted volume fills the space corresponding to the swap partition
+Note that for simplicity, the Btrfs encrypted volume on disk B, fills the space corresponding to the swap partition.

+### Cloned EFI partition

+The EFI partition on the disk B is valid, and can be used if anything happens to disk A, however, its content is not automatically synced if there are changes to the disks partitioning.

+A typical way to perform automatic syncing is via an `apt` hook, however, the sync will be performed on each package setup, which may be excessive.

+Since on a stable system, there won't be changes to the EFI partition (kernel updates reflect on the boot partition, not the EFI one), it's not strictly necessary to implement syncing - the decision is up to the user.

 ## Comparison with ZFS